Skip to content

 mxr search 'from:sarah@example.com OR to:sarah@example.com after:2026-04-23' --account work --format json

 The agent gets compact search rows with message_id, from, subject, date, read, starred, and score.
-When it needs thread context, it exports the matching search directly as markdown:
+Those are message IDs, and mxr export takes a thread ID, so the agent exports the matching search in one call instead:

 Terminal window